zhx57/waline-light/README.md

 When LeanCloud is used to pull the warehouse directly for deployment, the branch needs to enter "leancloud"

 If SQLite is used as the data store, the environment variable `DATABASE_URL` should be filled with `sqlite://./waline.sqlite? mode=rw`.
-When deploying with LeanCloud, a new SQLite file is included each time, so it is important to export the data before redeployment and import the data after redeployment when upgrading the waline-mini for redeployment
+When deploying with LeanCloud, a new SQLite file is included each time, so it is important to export the data before redeployment and import the data after redeployment when upgrading the waline-light for redeployment

 ## Configuration

-Configure waline-mini with environment variables:
+Configure waline-light with environment variables:

 | Environment variable   | Description                                                                                                                                                                                 | Require | Default        |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | -------------- |